The 8 Best Charcoal Grills Under $100 to Buy in 2021: Reviews and Guide

 A variety of materials are used in grills to achieve different effects, and the materials you may desire in a grill will depend on the area of the grill in which they are used, and the type of chef you are.

 For example, stainless steel is a great material for keeping your grill rust-free, and is also very easy to clean grease from due to its polished nature.
 If you are particularly concerned with rust and clean-up, then a stainless steel grill is for you.
+Click here to see the top-rated stainless steel grills.
 There are also different grades of steel construction to look out for.
 For example, 304 stainless steel is a more rust resistant alloy than 430, thanks to a higher amount of nickel.(4)

 However, stainless steel is not the best material when it comes to heat retention.
 A thick cast iron grill will hold heat well, giving you strong, succulent sear marks.(5) However, cast iron can be particularly vulnerable to rust, and hard to clean.
 These issues however can be solved with a porcelain coating, which provides both rust resistance, as well as making it easier to clean.